-UC Davis Global Learning Outcomes Working Framework
+UC Davis Global Learning Outcomes Framework

-Why Global Learning?
+Why is Global Learning Important?

 How Does Global Learning Take Place?

 We recognize that students come to UC Davis with varied—and sometimes extensive—global experiences, and our goal is to help each take next steps.

 Global learning cannot be achieved in a single course or a single experience but is acquired throughout students’ time at UC Davis through multiple global learning opportunities.

 - Global Academics (e.g., globally oriented capstone projects, theses, and dissertations; study abroad and away; globalized courses and collaboration)